sww1235/connection-diagram-manager/file-format.md

 # instances can be rotated when defined in project.
 visual_representation = "SVG PLACEHOLDER STRING" # PLACEHOLDER

+# optional
+# array of schematic symbols that can represent this terminal strip jumper type
+schematic_symbols = ["PLACEHOLDER"]

 color = "PLACEHOLDER"

 # optional